radicle-dev/radicle-upstream/DEVELOPMENT.md

 yarn lint                   # Check UI code for linting errors yarn reset:state            # Delete all local state: identity keys, monorepo
                             # and saved preferences

+yarn deploy:dev:contracts   # Deploy the Ethereum Radicle Contracts to a local
+                            # instance of an Eth blockchain.
+We use ganachi for
+                            # local development.
 ```